ugurgelisken/react-wordpress/README.md

 ## React, Hooks and Wordpress REST API v2 Personel Website and Blog

-Bu proje, klasik Wordpress script'i üzerine geliştirilmiştir.
-Herhangi bir Wordpress web sayfası ve blog'u için rahatlıkla entegre edilebilir.
+This project has been developed on the classic Wordpress script.
+Can be easily integrated for any Wordpress web page and blog.

 ## DEMO